Convenient CME Subscriptions for Fast Credits

 The Founding Member plan gives you continuous access to CME updates for the rest of your life.
-StatPearls has clearly put in massive amounts of time and energy to create the sheer volume of CME in specialties so interesting you’d be remiss not to try.
+StatPearls has clearly put in massive amounts of time and energy to create their massive library.
+Plus, there is a good volume of unique CME in specialties and subtopics including aerospace medicine, spinal surgery, and hyperbaric medicine.

 I’m talking about aerospace medicine, tropical medicine, clinical informatics, emergency ultrasound, and more than 150 others.

 Plus, their content has been indexed in PubMed, which really speaks to the quality of their work.
 PubMed is also one of my go-to sources for a quick article search.
 Many times, StatPearls is the best result.
 Now those same articles are available for CME.

 Subscribe to StatPearls Founding Member CME here.

 Audio Digest is an excellent way to earn a ton of CME credits without even realizing it.